 - 1:1 portfolio and interview preparation sessions for art foundation, architecture, design, and creative courses.

-- All students in 6th form are offered 1:1 career interviews with an external consultant.
+- All students in the College are offered 1:1 career interviews with an external consultant.

 - In Year 13 students attend a careers evening in January where they engage with industry professionals for 1:1 mock interviews receiving feedback on these and their CVs.